Should I Become a Recipe Developer?

 Recipe developers generally start their careers in entry-level positions within their chosen fields.
 Professional chefs often began their careers as line cooks.
 Dietitians begin their careers in institutional cafeterias.
 Writers and journalists may begin work as reporters or copywriters.

 Step 4: Earn Any Necessary Licensure or Certification

 Certain positions that involve recipe development may have licensure requirements.
-For example, in some states dietitians must be licensed.
-The Commission on Dietetic Registration (part of the American Dietetic Association) offers the Registered Dietitian (RD) certification along with several other dietary credentials, which can be helpful for career advancement and necessary to work in the field.
+Dietitians, for example, must be licensed in most states.
+The Commission on Dietetic Registration (part of the American Dietetic Association) offers the Registered Dietitian (RD) certification, along with several other dietary credentials, which can be helpful for career advancement and necessary to gain employment in the field.
 The dietitian must pass a certification exam and show regular continuing education credits to renew the certification.
 For chefs, certification is voluntary, but the American Culinary Federation offers several options for those interested.
 The regular completion of continuing education courses is also a requirement for renewing ACF certification.